keplordb / docs · v0.1.0 · typed derive · intern cache

 methoddescription

-engine.query_rollups(from_day, to_day, user, api_key)Per-day, per-user, per-key rollups across the selected range.
+engine.query_rollups(from_day, to_day, &dim_filters)Per-day rollups for the configured rollup_dims across the selected range.

 Admin